 - Heat olive oil in skillet over medium flame.
 Sauté onions and garlic until onions are translucent.
 Pinch off small pieces of chopped meat and add them to the skillet.
 Stir constantly until the meat is mixed with the onions and garlic and no red color remains in the meat.
 Add tomatoes, tomato paste, parsley and cinnamon.
 Stir well.
 Cook over a medium flame until almost all the liquid has disappeared.
 Stir occasionally.
 The sauce should be thick and spreadable.
 Taste.
 Season with salt and pepper.

 - Preheat oven to: 400° F. Peel eggplants.
 Cut off the tops and bottoms.
 Slice eggplants into long 1/4 inch slices.
 Place on cookie sheets, brush or spray with olive oil and roast 15-20 minutes.
 Arrange a single layer of slices in baking pan.
 Fill in any empty spaces with additional pieces of eggplant.
 Using a slotted spoon, spread half the meat sauce over the slices.
 Cover with another layer of eggplant and pieces to fill in the spaces.
 Cover with remaining meat sauce.
 Smooth over the top to make an even layer.

 - Sprinkle half the breadcrumbs over the meat sauce.
 Pour the eggs over the crumbs and quickly spread it around with a spatula or your fingers.
 Sprinkle the remaining bread crumbs over the eggs.
 Bake for 45 -60 minutes or until the top is golden brown and very little liquid shows when you tilt the casserole.

 - Let Moussaka cool down before slicing it into squares and arranging them on a platter for serving.
 You can also cool it completely, cover it with waxed paper and foil and freeze.
-Cut it into serving as it begins to defrost and you will get neat squares.
+Cut it into servings as it begins to defrost and you will get neat squares.
 Reheat for about 25 minutes and serve.